Microsoft-Web/HOL-MVC4CustomActionFilters/README.md

 ### Introduction ###

-Hands-On Labs are sets of step-by-step guides that are designed to help you learn ASP.NET MVC 4.
-Each Lab provides instructions to guide you through the process of developing a complete application.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

-In this Hands-on Lab, you will use custom filters to log your site activity.
-To achieve that, in the proposed exercise you will create a custom filter attribute that will work with any specified controller.
-That filter will catch controller's requests, and save them into a database table.
-Through a log view you will be able to see the list of visits that each filtered controller had.
+In this Hands-on Lab you will create a custom action filter attribute into MVC Music Store solution to catch controller's requests and log the activity of a site into a database table.
+You will be able to add your logging filter by injection to any controller or action.
+Finally, you will see the log view that shows the list of visitors.

 ### Repository Structure ###